Pruning Trees & Shrubs in Your Landscape

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Pruning is important for maintaining the health and beauty of many plants in the garden.
 However, pruning can be confusing for many gardeners.
-Here are some answers to common pruning questions.
+Keep reading for answers to common pruning questions and some short videos.

 When should I prune my plants?